uibakery/self-hosted/README.md

 ## Deploying on Azure Virtual Machine

-1. Open [Azure Portal](http://portal.azure.com/) and on the search field in the top type in `Virtual machines` and select this item in result search window
+1. Open [Azure Portal](http://portal.azure.com/) and on the search field at the top type in `Virtual machines` and select this item in the result search window

-1. Click on `+ Create` button in the top left corner and select `Azure Virtual machine` in the menu
+1. Click on the `+ Create` button in the top left corner and select `Azure Virtual machine` in the menu

 1. Select an image of `Ubuntu 18.04` or higher

 1. For instance size, select minimum `Standard_F2s_v2 - 2 vCPUs, 4 GiB memory`

-1. In `Administrator account` section in `Authentication type` menu item select `SSH public key` and it will generate the keys after VM creation
+1. In the `Administrator account` section in the `Authentication type` menu item select `SSH public key` and it will generate the keys after VM creation

 1. In `Inbound port rules` leave `SSH(22)` as by default

-1. In the `Networking` tab select existing or create new Virtual Network and Subnet used by this VM
+1. In the `Networking` tab select existing or create a new Virtual Network and Subnet used by this VM

 1. In `NIC network security group` select `Advanced`